everlytic/push-notifications-documentation/push/web/readme.md

     ```

 - `subscribeAnonymous()` You can call this method if you don't have access to the contact's email address and you also don't want to prompt the contact to enter their email address.
-It will subscribe all devices under the anonymous contact in everlytic.
+It will subscribe all devices under the anonymous contact in the System.
     ```javascript
     //...
 This code comes after the SDK init method that did not supply the autoSubscribe option SDK.subscribeAnonymous().then(function(result) {